ProvableHQ/welcome/documentation/00_leo_overview.md

 sidebar_label: Overview
 ---

 Welcome to the Leo programming language.
-Leo is a functional, statically typed programming language for private applications.
+Leo is a statically-typed programming language for private applications.
 Designed for intuitive Aleo blockchain development, Leo lays the foundation for a private, decentralized ecosystem.

 :::info
 The Leo language is currently in active development.
 Please monitor the repository on [**GitHub**](https://github.com/AleoHQ/leo) for possibly breaking changes.